albarron/BandaiMZ/README.md

 The files can be opened with inkscape.

 ## Disclaimer
 The translations were carried out with Google Translate, and after a lot of interpretation.
+The scanned versions were downloaded from http://www.dalong.net/review/etc/mc06/mc06_i.htm